amyquinton/amyquinton.github.io/drafts/2019-10-26-srilanka-traveltap.md

 On the main street in Arugambay you will find a free water refill station.

 ### How we discovered this
-We simply walked past it on our way to lunch.
+We simply walked past it on our way to lunch!
 We later learned that many local businesses on the street refill here.
 We had already purchased a 5 litre bottle of water from the super market.
 So we took that bottle and a smaller bottle to re-fill several times during the rest of our stay.
 There is a donation box where you can make a contribution towards the plastic reduction initiative.

 ## Trincomalee

-Verified clean water lines are installed at most accomodation and restaurants in the area.
-Ask your accomodation if they have a verified clean water line where you can re-fill your bottle.
+[Verified clean water lines][2] are installed at most accomodation and restaurants in the area.
+Just ask your accomodation for access to their verified clean water line where you can re-fill your bottle for free :thumbsup:.
+It is important to ask otherwise restaurants/accomidation seem to assume tourists whould rather single-use plastic bottels :thumbsdown:.

 ### How we discovered this